 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we're featuring one of our Senior Analysts, who is a web analytics geek, a flutist, and a knitting pro.
+This month, we're featuring our Associate Director of Analytics, who is a web analytics geek, a flutist, and a knitting pro.

 How long have you been at CI?